Picovoice/picovoice/demo/ios/README.md

 pod install
 ```

-Open `PicovoiceBackgroundServiceDemo.xcworkspace` and run the demo.
+Open `PicovoiceBackgroundServiceDemo.xcworkspace` and paste your `AccessKey` into the `ACCESS_KEY` variable in `ContentView.swift`.
+Then, build and run the demo through XCode.

 ## ForegroundApp Demo